-ECA806D Practicum (Principal/Asst Principal) 9-12 300 hours - 2 credits
+ECA806E Practicum(Supervisor/Director) All Levels 300 hours - 2 credits

-This is the second of two 150 hour supervised practicums in a school setting under the guidance of a cooperating practitioner.
-This practicum allows the development of administrator competencies specific to the principal/assistant principal at the high school level.
-The practicum provides opportunity for experienced professionals to become fully immersed in examining how theory and practice interact in school administration at the district level and its relationship to and impact on state, district, and school policies and practices.
+This is the second of tw0 150 hour supervised practicums in a school setting under the guidance of a practitioner.
+This practicum allows the development of administrator competencies specific to the supervisor/director position at all levels of the educational system.
+The practicum provides opportunity for experienced professionals to become fully immersed in examining how theory and practice interact at the district level and its relationship to and impact on state, district, and school policies and practices.
 Attendance at four seminar sessions is required during the practicum.
-The seminars, combined with the field experience, focus on current issues in the students' practicum sites and specifically on issues of the principalship.
+The seminars, combined with the field experience, focus on current issues in the students' practicum sites and specifically on issues of the supervisor/director.